google/seqio/README.md

 their Tasks, which are differentiated by their function signature.
-Metrics computed on the outputs of `predict_fn` (and `predict_with_aux_fn`) have the signature `targets` and `predictions` (and optionally `aux_values`), while metrics computed on the outputs of `score_fn` have the have the signature `targets` and `predictions`.
+Metrics computed on the outputs of `predict_fn` (and `predict_with_aux_fn`) have the signature `targets` and `predictions` (and optionally `aux_values`), while metrics computed on the outputs of `score_fn` have the signature `targets` and `predictions`.
 The `Evaluator` takes care of calling the correct model fns and metric fns during evaluation.
 Here is an example of a metric of each type.

 ```
 def sequence_accuracy(targets, predictions):